Firehouse Subs Day of Discovery Goes Virtual

 It’s tricky when you’re not able to walk around our headquarters in Jacksonville, Fla. and hear our all of our executives speak in person, but it’s still doable through video.
 We make sure CEO Don Fox is live and still speaks and answers questions through video.
 Then the rest of our department leaders share through recorded video messages the strengths of their teams and responsibilities of each department.
 This allows the passion we have for supporting our franchisees to shine through in a way that is authentic and genuine.
 So far, we’ve received positive feedback on our newly adapted Virtual Day of Discovery.

-What about Firehouse Subs continues to make it an attractive restaurant franchise ownership opportunity?
+What about Firehouse Subs continues to make it an attractive and profitable restaurant franchise ownership opportunity?

 All things considered; we’ve fared very well amid the pandemic.
 That’s a testament to our franchisees and their resiliency.
 We went all-in on our online ordering, delivery and our Rapid Rescue To Go platform, which was are now our most used channels for ordering.
 The creativity of our franchisees has led to such things as pop-up drive-thrus and a curb-side delivery program, which were added to our already strong off-premise resources.
 Luckily for Firehouse Subs, the challenge of operating during the pandemic has not been insurmountable.
 While the last few months have certainly been fraught with uncertainty, Firehouse Subs has been able to return to semblance of normality – at least when it comes to sales.

 What has been the feedback from candidates that have gone through the Firehouse Subs Virtual Day of Discover process?